 In Hominids, Ponter speaks to Mary about the Gliskins’ viewing of a Mass taking place and again basically asserts that Christian belief in deity is absurd on its face.
 Mary struggles to articulate even the slightest defense of the Incarnation and other central Christian doctrines.
 Again, plenty of believers would struggle in this fashion, but Sawyer uses Mary as a kind of foil for all of Christianity.
 She’s got the best defenses Christians have to offer, and she can’t do anything but stutter when challenges to her faith are raised.

 At several points, Big Bang Cosmology is challenged as something the Gliskins cling to because of their necessity of belief in a finite universe to support deity.
 Yet not only was Big Bang Cosmology initially rejected by the scientific community for this and other reasons (and only later accepted due to the mounting evidence for it), but even were the universe infinite, it would hardly follow that it is uncreated, as Ponter asserted without challenge.
 Sawyer seems to be unaware of–or at least makes his characters ignorant of–the entirety of Scholastic thought on the topic of continuous creation.
-Thomas Aquinas, one of the greatest thinkers in the history of the world, defended this view in several places in his writings.
+Thomas Aquinas admitted this as a possibility.
 Thus, for Christians it is hardly an either/or of either eternal universe or finite universe.
 Either fits in with various strands of historic Christian theology.
 But again, Sawyer seems to have been either ignorant of this or willfully ignoring it to portray belief in deity in a more negative and indefensible light.

 All of this wouldn’t be as unfortunate if Sawyer didn’t put discussions like this forward as if they were the best defenses Christians could come up with for their positions.
 Had they been simply believers who were also uninformed or insincere, it would not be as great an error.
 But Sawyer paints these interactions as though the defenses are the best Christians can come up with.
 As we have just surveyed very briefly, this is mistaken.
 I enjoyed the stories Sawyer put forward here, but his portrayal of people of faith is deeply flawed.